Search

-I was in the media room at the 1992 JUNOS on the night Alanis Morrisette won the award for Most Promising Female Vocalist and recorded the backstage question and answer session with reporters.
+I was in the media room at the 1992 JUNOS on the night Alanis Morissette won the award for Most Promising Female Vocalist and recorded the backstage question and answer session with reporters.

 Continue reading “Episode 19: John McKay, former network radio reporter”